psychemedia/sin-eater-resources/resources/SCPGT_scapegoat-transference-evil-frazer.md

 who thereafter became his wife.
 The meaning of the ceremony is obscure.
-The eldest son in Uganda never in- herited his father’s property.
+The eldest son in Uganda never in- herited his father's property.
 See the
 Rev. J. Roscoe, The Baganda (Lon- don, 1911), p.
 117.